Kuldeep120/lfd-todo/README.md

 install python3.8 from the source

-create correct database connection string in database.py file and alembic.ini
+create correct database connection string in database.py

+in alembic.ini change sqlalchemy.url with you correct database url like bellow sqlalchemy.url = postgresql://ldf:ldf@localhost/lfdtodo

 create virtual environment by using virtualenv -p python3.8 venv